r-owen/base_loom_server/docs/weaving.md

 Note that the display is a bit naive, in that it shows all threads as the same thickness and does not display multi-layer patterns (such as doubleweave) correctly.

-There are two rectangles to the right of the pattern display:

-* The short upper rectangle shows the color of the current pick (blank if pick 0), or, if you have specified a pick to jump to, then it is the color of that pick.
+## Weave Direction

-* The square button below that shows the weave direction: whether you are weaving (green down arrow) or unweaving (red up arrow).
+The square button labeled Direction shows the weave direction: a green down arrow if you are weaving, a red up-arrow if you are unweaving.
   The arrow points in the direction cloth is moving through the loom.

   How you change direction depends on the loom:

-    * Séguin looms allow you to change direction by pressing the square weave direction button and by pressing the UNW button on the dobby unit.
+  * Séguin looms allow you to change direction by pressing the square weave direction button or pressing the UNW button on the dobby unit.
     Both work.
 Use whichever you prefer.

   * Toika looms can be operated in one of two ways, specified by a command-line argument when you start the loom server:

       * Software controls the weave direction.
-The square button showing weave direction can be pressed to change the direction.
-The physical button on the dobby head is ignored.
+The square button showing weave direction can be pressed to change the direction. <b>The physical REVERSE button on the dobby head is ignored</b>.
 This is the default.

       * The loom controls the weave direction.
-You have to press the physical button on the dobby head to change directions.
+You have to press the physical REVERSE button on the dobby head to change direction.
 The square button showing weave direction is only a display (you can't click it).
-You run in this mode by starting the loom server with argument `--weave-direction loom`,
+You run in this mode by starting the loom server with argument `--weave-direction loom`.

   * For other looms, see the loom-specific documentation with the software package.

-## Repeating
+## Pick Color

-The software will automatically repeat patterns if you weave or unweave beyond the end.
-The exact behavior is controlled by the `Separate repeats` checkbox:

-* "On" (checked): you must advance twice when you reach an end, before the next set of shafts is raised.
-  The first advance will lower all shafts, as a signal that you have finished weaving or unweaving one pattern repeat.
-That is the "separator".

-* "Off" (unchecked): there is no indication that you have reached the end of the pattern.
-  The next pick will be pick 1 of the pattern, if weaving, or the last pick, if unweaving.

-The default value of `Separate repeats` is "on" if the pattern has more than 20 picks, "off" otherwise.
-The idea behind this is that frequent separator picks is annoying for short patterns, but having a separator pick is useful for long patterns.

-[Threading](threading.md) has a checkbox with the same name that does the same basic thing.
-However, the value of the Weaving and Threading `Separate repeats` checkboxes are independent of each other, and may also be different for different patterns.
-They are saved in the pattern database.
+The long colored rectangle to the right the Pick row shows the color of the current pick (blank for pick 0), or, if you have specified a pick to jump to, then it is the color of that pending pick.

 ## Jumping